SurabhiSaha/fermi-surface-utility/README.md

 # fermi-surface-utility

+## Function
+This is a collection of codes that can help to -
-Get the points over fermi-surface.
-This code uses python scripts to get the points over fermi surface.
+- Get the points over fermi-surface.
+- Get points inside BZ when recriprocal lattice vectors are provided.

 ## Inputs:
-1. ".bxsf" file - generated using Quantum Espresso
+- '.bxsf' file - generated using Quantum Espresso
-2. or, ".bxsf" file - generated using wannier90.
+- '.bxsf' file - generated using wannier90.

-3. Volumetric data of bands created using any packages or codes (e.g TBmodels)
+## Prerequisite:
+- python3.8
+- pyvista
+- numpy
+- scipy
+- datetime
+- pyprocar

 ## Controls:
-1. The band number.
+1. Choose the band number.
-2. Use dense or light k mesh grid.
+2. Use denser or lighter k mesh grid.
-3. Visualize to make sure that correct band is beging plotted.
-4.
+3. Visualization - ON or OFF.